 What is professional coaching?

-The International Coaching Federation (ICF) defines coaching as partnering with clients in a thought-provoking and creative process that inspires you to maximise personal and professional potential.
+Coaching is partnering with clients in a thought-provoking and creative process that inspires you to maximise personal and professional potential.
 I honour the client as the expert in his or her life and work and believe every client is creative, resourceful and whole.
 Standing on this foundation, my responsibility is to:

 This process helps you dramatically improve your outlook on work and life, while unlocking your personal potential.